 Exclude.
 Selecting this option excludes all of the data in the column from the analysis.

-Once you have classified your columns and removed symbols and punctuation from the Column Name area, you can analyze your data by clicking the Commit Classification button, located at the bottom of the page.
+Once you have named and classified your columns (and removed punctuation, spaces, and symbols), you can analyze your data by selecting Commit Classification in the menu bar.